Map Drawing Guide

 Step 2: Coloring the Paper Sheet

-After receiving the desired shade, remove the paper from the dark liquid and let it dry on paper towels.
+Once the paper reaches your desired shade, carefully remove it from the dark liquid and let it dry on paper towels.

 Note:

-It takes time to prepare an old looking paper and wait for it to dry.
-Therefore, it is advisable to prepare several paper sheets in advance.
+It takes time to prepare old-looking paper and wait for it to dry.
+Therefore, it is highly advisable to prepare several paper sheets in advance.

 Tip:

-Start by drawing with a pencil.
-When you reach the desired outcome, go over it with a pen and gently erase the pencil marks.
+When you reach the desired outcome, go over your layout lines with a pen.

-For pencil drawing, visit my pencil drawing supply review.
+For a breakdown of the best graphite tools for your initial sketch, visit my pencil drawing supply review.

-A regular pen can be used, though drawing pens for artists (fine liners) are much better.
+While you can use a regular ballpoint pen, professional drawing pens for artists (fine liners) are much better for clean, smudge-free map details.
 These are my recommended technical pens.

 Objects to Add for a Treasure Map